SebSemos/villager_steve_model/README.md

 [Friend and Foes](https://www.curseforge.com/minecraft/mc-mods/friends-and-foes) Beekeeper job is supported

-[Guard Villagers](https://www.curseforge.com/minecraft/mc-mods/guard-villagers-fabric) Use the Steve model in the mod option.
+[Guard Villagers](https://www.curseforge.com/minecraft/mc-mods/guard-villagers-fabric) From pack 6.0 use the regular model of guard villagers, as the steve one messes the player armor.
-Note: I use the Fabric port of Guard Villagers.
-I have no clue if the forge version gonna work the same way.

 EMF Must be at least: 1.0 to work.
 From this version I can change the model to suit the villagers and Fresh Animations.

-Guard Villager has originaly texture 6 files corresponding to each vanilla biome than can get villages. guard_steve_0, guard_steve_1... guard_steve_6
+Guard Villager has originaly texture 6 files corresponding to each vanilla biome than can get villages. guard_0, guard_1... guard_6

 For Song Of War pack:
 >0 is plains and have Ardoni skins (Will also be used for other biomes villageless)